TartanLlama/secret-hitler-strategies/index.md

 ### Regular Fascists

 Fascists generally want to sow as much dissent and chaos as possible.
-Confused liberals generally keeps the fascists in a strong position.
+Confused Liberals generally keeps the fascists in a strong position.
 However you must watch out that you do not trip up over your own lies.

-It is often good as a fascist to play straightforward, logically and for the most part as a liberal.
+It is often good as a Fascist to play straightforward, logically and for the most part as a Liberal.
 Doing so provides two key benefits.
 The first is a reasonable alibi “I’m a liberal and trying to be helpful!
 Why would I point out such a good plan if I was fascist?” if suspicion is pointed your way.
 The second comes if your cover becomes blown, this then can taint your good liberal logic and will cause others to look upon your recommendations with suspicion.

 Feigning ignorance is often a good way to cover up your manipulative actions.
 As strategies are formulated and the meta evolves, it's often easiest to claim “Ah!
 I didn’t realise that was a thing!” to cover up something that you may have done that seems out of the ordinary.